madavid128/madavid-research/README_SITE.md

   - `--thumb-edge 640` (default) controls gallery thumbnails
 - If you removed/renamed images, you can delete unreferenced outputs in `images/wm/`:
   - `python tools/watermark_galleries.py --force --clean`
+- If you want a quick audit without rewriting any files:
+  - `python tools/watermark_galleries.py --check`
+  - Add `--strict` to also require WebP and thumbnails.
 - The script writes `_data/watermark_build.yaml` to force Jekyll to rebuild and refresh browser caches for updated images (helpful on Docker-mounted volumes).
 - If you want to override the output folder, pass `--out-dir ...`.
 - Change which files get watermarks with `--watermark-prefixes nature,science,music`.